-15.1.4.
+16.1.3.
 Suspension of redemption

 The Company may temporarily suspend the redemption of units in exceptional circumstances when suspension appears necessary to protect the interests of the investors.
 Exceptional circumstances in this context could be economic or political crises, an unusually high number of redemption requests and the closure of the stock exchanges or markets, trading restrictions or other factors that affect the determination of the share value.
-BaFin may also order the Company to suspend the redemption of units if this is required to protect the interests of investors or the public.
+BaFin may order the Company to suspend the redemption of units if this is in the interest of investors or the public.
 This increases the risk that the investors may not be able to liquidate their units at the time they wish to because of limited redemption opportunities.
 The unit price may also fall in the event of the suspension of redemptions; e.g. if the company is forced to sell assets below market value during the suspension of redemptions.
 This unit price after unit redemptions are resumed may be lower than the price before suspension of redemption.
-Suspension may be directly followed by the liquidation of the Fund without renewed resumption of unit redemption, e.g. if the Company terminates the management of the Fund in order to liquidate it.
-For investors, there is therefore the risk that their planned holding period may not be realised and that significant parts of the invested capital may be unavailable to them for an indefinite period or may be entirely lost.
+A suspension, without reinstatement of unit redemptions, may directly precede the liquidation of the Fund, e.g. if the Company withdraws from the management of the Fund in order to then liquidate the Fund.
+For investors, this entails the risk that they will not be able to realise their planned holding period and that a significant portion of their invested capital will be unavailable for an indefinite period or lost altogether.